gazmacphee/CryptoStrategyTracker/setup_guide.md

 ## Troubleshooting

 - **Database Connection Issues**: Ensure PostgreSQL is running and credentials are correct
-- **Package Import Errors**: Make sure all dependencies are installed with `pip install -r requirements.txt`
+- **Package Import Errors**: Make sure all dependencies are installed with the pip command listed in the installation steps
 - **Binance API Restrictions**: If you're in a restricted region, the app will fall back to alternative data sources

 ## Auto-Updating Data